lavandalabs/backups/README.md

 ## What it does

 It takes a list of specified folders and Zip's them.
 It then creates a backup folder, called by default "D6-Backup" and moves the Zipped folders to that main backup folder.
 It then proceeds to Zip the main backup folder, for easy transport.
 This is the final backup.
 If you have a path specified in backup_data/move_to.txt, the program will ask if you want to move the final, zipped backup file to that location.
 This is typically for sending the final backup file to a USB stick.
-If move_to is set, it will move the file there and rename it to the following format: YYYY-MM-DD@HH:MM:SS-backupFolderName.zip, allowing you to easily compare from past backups.
+If move_to is set, it will move the file there and rename it to the following format: YYYY-MM-DD@HH:MM:SS-backupFolderName.zip, allowing you to easily compare from past backups and prevent naming conflicts.
+To remove this format or use your own, modify the date @property return value.

 ### Running the app: